pythongssapi/python-gssapi/README.txt

 can be found at `https://pythongssapi.github.io/python-gssapi/stable <https://pythongssapi.github.io/python-gssapi/stable>`_.

-Documentation for the latest commit on master can be found at `https://pythongssapi.github.io/python-gssapi/latest <https://pythongssapi.github.io/python-gssapi/latest>`_.
+Documentation for the latest commit on main can be found at `https://pythongssapi.github.io/python-gssapi/latest <https://pythongssapi.github.io/python-gssapi/latest>`_.

 Requirements